- Our Work

 New investments—especially in large-scale infrastructure and agriculture—can have significant social, environmental, and economic impacts over the short and long term.
 Without sound social and environmental safeguards, projects such as hydropower dams in the Lower Mekong River Basin (Thailand, Cambodia, Vietnam, and Laos) will disrupt the river’s major fisheries and degrade the food security, livelihoods, income opportunity, water availability, and transportation options for approximately 60 million people.
 Similarly, the conversion of natural forests into palm oil, rubber, timber and other commercial agricultural commodities, as well as for the development of roads, dams, mines and pipelines, threaten biodiversity in the Lower Mekong countries.

 USAID/RDMA’s Regional Environment Office is working with the Lower Mekong Initiative (LMI) countries (Burma, Thailand, Cambodia, Vietnam, and Laos) to develop a regional approach to sustainable environmental management and strengthen capacity to manage shared water resources.
-Over the next five years, USAID/RDMA will help the Mekong shift its development trajectory toward sustainable, green growth by supporting two new complementary programs, Sustainable Infrastructure for the Mekong (SIM) and Mekong Partnership for the Environment Project (MPE).
+Over the next five years, USAID/RDMA will help the Mekong shift its development trajectory toward sustainable, green growth.

 Sustainable Infrastructure for the Mekong (SIM):